consumptionof/cons-demo-store/README.md

   Maybe when I take this to a GUI I'll be able to rework them to work with text entry fields.

+### Version 0.017
+- After some consideration, I've removed the current_trans_ebt table from the database.
+The use of a for loop and a 0/1 integer in the current_trans table serves essentially the same purpose.
+- login now returns the user's login code in addition to the other variables.
+This is because many functions in the register backend require the cashier's login code, but it isn't defined anywhere else.
+- Added view_transaction and payment
+  These functions show the transaction and process payment.
+  Debit/credit cards, cash, and EBT are accepted.
+  Checks would function essentially the same way as a card, so that wasn't included.
+  Using an EBT card only pays for eligible items, so beer is not covered by this payment method.
+- Added register_frontend.py
+  This is a rudimentary program that lets the user interact with the current transaction.
+All the register_backend.py functions are available -- the ones that make sense to be included, that is.

 ### Version 0.016
 - The store program now includes a dairy department.
 - The program now has two separate tables for transactions --